Lightstreamer/Lightstreamer-example-StockList-client-winphone/README.md

 ## Details

 This is a Windows Phone version of the [Stock-List Demos](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript).<br>
-This app uses the <b>Windows Phone Client API for Lightstreamer</b>, based on Silverlight, to handle the communications with Lightstreamer Server.
+This app uses the <b>.NET PCL API for Lightstreamer</b>, based on Silverlight, to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.

-In particular, this readme file details the steps required to execute the demo together with the Windows Phone emulator contained in Visual Studio (Express) for Windows Phone.
+In particular, this readme file details the steps required to execute the demo together with the Windows Phone emulator contained in Visual Studio.

 ### Dig the Code